Preparing Chillies: Eat them fresh

 Feel the burn

 Everyone knows that chillies are hot.
-It is a common misconception that it is the seeds that produce the heat in a chilli. infact it is the thin membrane that seperates the seeds from the flesh of the chilli that contains the capsaicin which causes the hot reaction with your tastebuds.
-As a result removing the seeds of a pod doesn't allways remove all of the heat.
+It is a common misconception that it is the seeds that produce the heat in a chilli.
+In fact it is the thin membrane that separates the seeds from the flesh of the chilli that contains the capsaicin which causes the hot reaction with your taste buds.
+As a result removing the seeds of a pod doesn’t always remove all of the heat.

-Everyones tolerance of capsicum will be different so the quantieis of chilli used in your cooking will be a matter of traial and error.
+Everyone’s tolerance of capsicum will be different so the quantities of chilli used in your cooking will be a matter of trial and error.
 It might be an idea to wear disposable gloves and possibly eye protection.

 Another common mistake is the belief is that a large glass of water is the best tonic to fan the flames.
 However because capsaicin is an oil water will not dilute/remove it.
-Dairy products often offer the best solution, with natural yogurt being a firm favourite.
-Used a lot in indian cuisine 'curd' or natural yogurt is a great compliment to indian cooking and spicy food in general.
-See our recipe for raita.
+Dairy products often offer the best solution, with natural yogurt being a firm favorite.
+Used a lot in Indian cuisine ‘curd’ or natural yogurt is a great compliment to Indian cooking and spicy food in general

 Too many to Eat?